 Image by Aliaksei Verasovich, 123RF.

-Templates are perfect for putting that finishing touch to a brand design proposal for a client, helping the client to imagine how the branding would look in real life.
+One of the popular branding tips most business owners know: templates are perfect for putting that finishing touch to a brand design proposal for a client, helping the client to imagine how the branding would look in real life.
 It’s also a really useful exercise if you’re creating a brand for your own business, helping you to assess how the designs will look before committing to costly print and manufacturing jobs.

-A Brand Guidelines Handbook
+Create A Brand Guidelines Handbook

 You’re coming to the end of the brand design process, great work so far!
 All that’s left to do now is to pull all the elements of your design together into a brand guidelines document (also known as a ‘style guide’).
 This helpful document will act as the rulebook for using and applying your brand design.
 Particularly useful if a number of employees will be using the brand in communications, marketing and merchandizing, this style guide will help them to apply your brand design consistently, just in the way you intended!
 You can put together the style guide in any desktop publishing program, like Adobe InDesign or QuarkXPress.